-Discovering the impact of geological hazards Kevin Fenaughty, GeoNet Geohazards Information Manager
+Kevin Fenaughty, GeoNet Geohazards Information Manager

 - Historical account of first efforts to communicate earthquake events James Hector in 1865, using the telegraph network - a quick way to gather information felt throughout New Zealand.
 From 1900s onwards, paper reporting was carried out by postmasters and lighthouse keepers, which offered good geographical spread of data.

 - Issues with paper descriptions include:

-- o the subjectivity of the descriptions that were used
+- the subjectivity of the descriptions that were used

-- o low volume of responses
+- low volume of responses

-- o slow response
+- slow response

-- o memory of details fade
+- memory of details fade

-- o postage costs
+- postage costs

 - Improvements development of the Modified Mercalli Scale

-- o 12 degrees of impact
+- 12 degrees of impact

-- o Issue: the first scale was not relevant for all parts of the world
+- Issue: the first scale was not relevant for all parts of the world

-- Data was collected by reporters, spread evenly across NZ, however this didn't work because people lost interest/died or there were too many in one particular region.
+- Data was collected by reporters, spread evenly across New Zealand, however this didn't work because people lost interest/died or there were too many in one particular region.

 - From 2004, felt reports could be lodged online

 - Much bigger audience

 - Auto derivation of MM

-- o Quicker
+- Quicker

-- o Responses were still subjective
+- Responses were still subjective

 - From 2015 GeoNet mobile app is being launched

 - GeoNet is considering reporting of landslides and other hazards (ashfall, tsunami) using a similar online method.